-Known for the legendary music festival that had its roots here, you'll still catch an alternative vibe in parts of the town.
-Take a stroll down Tinker Street to explore its independently owned stores, or enjoy a meal in one of Woodstock's excellent small eateries.
+While the legendary music festival of 1969 didn't actually end up here (it ended up with four venue changes, settling in Bethel, NY) you'll still catch an alternative vibe and musical heritage in Woodstock.
+Take a stroll down Tinker Street to explore its independently owned stores, or enjoy a meal in one of the town's excellent small eateries.

 Engage with your creative side when you visit the town's galleries, live music venues and theatres - check ahead to see what's showing when you're in town.
 If you're planning on spending a longer in the area you could even sign up for a short course at Woodstock School of Art, though these often run across two weekends so they won't suit every road trip itinerary.